JENebel/nebulang/README.md

 ### For

-There are several ways to make a for loop.\
+There are 2 ways to make a for loop.\
 The simplest is just repeating something N times, where N is an int:

     for(N) {